JeffersonLab/rf_classifier_random_forest/README.md

 ```

 ### Setup Virtual Environment
 The model was developed using Python 3.6.x.
-Create a virtual environment based on that and install the requriements.
+Create a virtual environment based on that and install the requirements.
 ```tcsh
 /usr/csite/pubtools/python/3.6/bin/python3 -m venv ./venv source venv/bin/activate.csh